Creation of the World (Raphael): Description

 The traditional interpretation of the dome is that the composition shows the Creation of the World.
 Another (disputed) interpretation claims that it represents the cosmos as described by Plato in a Christianized Neoplatonist form.
 This idea had a widespread popularity in the Renaissance.
 In this case the dome is a depiction of the Realm of the Soul after Death with God, the Father receiving the soul (of Agostino Chigi) in his new home.
 The presence of the signs of the zodiac corroborates this interpretation because the signs were symbols of the passage of time in eternity, and they appeared in antique funeral art around the image of the departed.

 Nicole Riegel emphasized the role of the angels in the composition: "In view of the important, anything but accessory position of the angels in the panels, there is an unmistakable effort for a reconciliation or interfusion of the Pagan and Christian life view."

+C. S. Lewis, in his book The Discarded Image, refers to the influence of On the Consolation of Philosophy by Boethius: "The noblest descendant of this passage, however, is not in words.
+At Florence in Santa Maria del Popolo the cupola above Chigi's tomb sets the whole Boethian image of the wheel and the hub, of Destiny and Providence, before our eyes.
+On the utmost circumference the planets, the dispensers of fate, are depicted.
+On a smaller circle, within and above them, are the Intelligences that move them.
+At the centre, with hands upraised in guidance, sits the Unmoved Mover."